How To Submit Your Work

 - A style that reflects more familiarity with greeting card or “inspirational” verse than what is typically considered serious postmodern or contemporary work

 Notice that we say nothing about subject matter, style, or approach.
-PoetryCircle editors embrace poetry written from all points of view and out of all poetic “schools.”
+PoetryCircle editors embrace poetry written from all points of view and all poetic “schools.”

 By submitting your work to PoetryCircle, whether through the forum or by other means, you give PoetryCircle the right to reprint your work (if selected) on the front page and in a digest, as well as in any annual or occasional compilations that PoetryCircle may publish.
 All other rights revert to individual authors upon publication.